Akshith0831/Suicide-Prediction-Analysis-System-/README.md

-# Empirical Analysis - Final Project
+# Suicide Prediction Analysis System

-This repository contains an empirical analysis project presented as a Jupyter Notebook.
+This repository contains an Suicide Prediction Analysis System project presented as a Jupyter Notebook.

 ## Files